pfandzelter/zero2fog-artifacts/README.md

 This repository contains the following artefacts:

 - automation used with FogExplorer
-- services as deployed to MockFog and our physical testbed
+- services as deployed to MockFog and our physical testbed (as submodule)
 - an adapted version of FogExplorer (as submodule)
 - an adapted version of MockFog (as submodule)